-"When reading this book, you will feel like you are on board during some of the harshest calamities in recent history." -- Gary Jobson, boating author and America's Cup sailor
+"When reading this book, you will feel like you are on board during some of the harshest calamities in recent history." -- Gary Jobson, America's Cup sailor

 "A frightening series of deadly sea dramas"